-Rewrites.
-To encourage and facilitate further development of your writing skills, the department requires a rewrite of each assignment.
+REWRITES.
+To encourage and facilitate further development of writing skills, the department requires a rewrite of each assignment.
 The first version of each assignment must be complete and polished, i.e. the first submission is not a rough draft.
 Faculty mentors will then provide guidance and suggestions toward improving that version.
-It is within an individual instructor's prerogative to refuse to review an incomplete or late first submission.
-Again, each mentor will determine how they will use the first submission in determining the final grade for each assignment.
+NOTE: It is within an individual instructor's prerogative to refuse to review an incomplete or late first submission.
+Plus, each mentor will determine how he or she will use the first submission in determining the final grade for each assignment.

-Bibliographic Format.
+BIBLIOGRAPHIC FORMAT.
 All written work must conform to the Chicago Manual of Style, the authoritative source for the form of bibliographic citation the department has adopted.
-This is the format required in AMST 201; no other format (e.g. MLA or APA) is acceptable.
+This is the format required in HIST 297 and 298; no other format (e.g. MLA or APA) is acceptable.
 Students may consult Kate L. Turabian, A Manual for Writers, or an equivalent abridgement of the Chicago Manual of Style.
-[Note the most recent versions of the Chicago Manual of Style (17th) and Turabian (9th) include updated information for electronic citations.
-Be sure to use the newest editions.]
+(NOTE: The most recent versions of the Chicago Manual of Style (17th) and Turabian (8th) include updated information for electronic citations, as does the library's guide for citing non-print sources.
+Be sure to use the newest editions.)

-Deadlines.
+DEADLINES.
 The deadline for all assignments is 12:00 noon of the due date.

-Only the chair of the department can grant deadline extensions for any paper and only then under the most extenuating of circumstances.
+Only the chair of the department can grant deadline extensions for any paper and then only under the most extenuating of circumstances.
 If a paper is late, its grade will be reduced ten points for each twenty-four hour period, or portion thereof, beyond the stated deadline.
 Unless an electronic version is previously agreed upon by faculty mentor and student, paper copies of the completed assignments are due at noon on the dates noted in the syllabus.

-Computer Crashes.
+COMPUTER CRASHES.
 Hard drive crashes and other computer woes will not be accepted as excuses for late submission.
 Students should, given the complexity of the research task they will pursue, be sure that they maintain adequate backup copies of all aspects of their work.

-Grading.
-Each paper will have the following value toward determination of the final grade for the course:
+GRADING.
+Papers have the following value toward determination of the final grade for the course:

 Proposal 10%

 Literature Review 25%

-Senior Thesis 65%
+Historical Research Paper 65%

-The grading scale for each assignment will be as follows:
+The grading scale for each assignment:

+'''

-Α Unusual Excellence (93 or higher = A; 90-92 = A-) В Work Distinctly Above Average (87-89 = B+; 83-86 = B; 80-82 = B-) С Work of Average Quality (77-79 = C+; 73-76 = C; 70-72 = C-) D Work of Below Average Quality (67-69 = D+; 60-66 = D) F Failure, No Credit (0-59 = F)
+A Unusual Excellence (93 or higher = A; 90-92 = A-)

+B Work Distinctly Above Average

+C Work of Average Quality (77-79 = C+; 73-76 = C; 70-72 = C-)

+Work of Below Average Quality (67-69 = D+; 60-66 = D)

+F Failure, No Credit (0-59 = F)

+'''

-Departmental Symposium: All AMST 485 students are required to participate in the Department's semi-annual Symposium.
-This important opportunity for students to share results of their research is held on the last day of the fall term, Friday, December 6.
-Student presentations at the Symposium are organized into three-to-four paper panels moderated by a member of the history faculty and are expected to be succinct, polished 8-10-minute summaries.
-Participation in the Symposium is a requirement of AMST 485 and an important aspect of the program of Outcomes Assessment that the Department is required to conduct annually by the Commonwealth of Virginia.
+DEPARTMENTAL SYMPOSIUM.
+All 485 students are required to participate in the department's semi-annual Symposium.
+This important opportunity for students to share results of their research is held on the last day of the spring term, Friday, April 26.
+Student presentations at the Symposium are organized into panels of two-to-four papers moderated by a member of the history faculty and are expected to be succinct, polished 8-10-minute summaries.
+Participation in the Symposium is a requirement of HIST 485 and an important aspect of the program of Outcomes Assessment that the department is required to conduct annually by the Commonwealth of Virginia.

 IV.
-COURSE WEB SITE
+COURSE WEBSITE

-The Department has developed a research website that contains information pertinent to each of the required assignments: http://cas.umw.edu/historyamericanstudies/history-department-resources/.
+The department provides a historical research website that contains information pertinent to each of the required assignments: http://cas.umw.edu/historyamericanstudies/history-department-resources/

-V. AMERICAN STUDIES HONORS
+V. HISTORY HONORS